The chances are that if you’re reading this post, you’re looking for an email subscription plugin to grow your email list faster.

 Which WordPress email subscription plugin is right for you?

 With all of the above in mind, how are you supposed to choose which plugin is right for you?
 The options are varied with many pros and cons.
-But it remains that choosing a plugin needs to be based on your own needs and the unique problems you face.
+But it remains that choosing a plugin needs to be based on your own needs.

 Wrapping it up

-We’ve talked through a lot of email sign up plugins.
+We’ve talked through a lot of WordPress email sign up plugins.

 Each have their benefits and limitations.
 And plenty of them have their own special way to give your email list a boost.

-Now it’s time to grab one of those plugins and start building your email list.
+Now it’s time to grab one of those WordPress plugins and start building your email list.

 Stacey is a freelance writer and content manager for hire with 5+ years experience.
 You’ll find Stacey writing for a bunch of websites covering WordPress, marketing, finance, remote working and more.
 Fun facts: she hates wearing socks and is addicted to yarn.